Sidney Walton had a story simple enough to fit on local television and serious enough to survive it.

 That became the "No Regrets Tour."

 The phrase sounds sentimental until you see what it was doing.
-Walton was not just collecting ceremonies.
+Walton was doing more than collecting ceremonies.
 He was turning himself into a moving deadline.

 He belonged to the generation that fought before it knew how long the war would last